AspireOne/diff-detective/README.md

 it aims to:

 1. Identify potential bugs or issues in the code (be it serious ones, like blatant race conditions, to less serious ones like forgotten debug statements)
-2. Suggest improvements for code quality and readability
-3. Catch common mistakes or oversights
+2. Catch common mistakes or oversights
-4. Provide context-aware insights that a traditional linter might miss
+3. Provide context-aware insights that a traditional linter might miss

 ## Features